Breeze/breeze.github.io/doc-js/lap-changetracking.md

 [Learn more](validation) about Breeze property-level and entity-level validation.

-<p class="note"><strong>Reminder:</strong> Client-side validation improves the user experience.
+<p class="note">**Reminder:** Client-side validation improves the user experience.
 It is not a substitute for validation on the server.

 ##Reverting a change

-Once you've changed an entity, it's in a changed state &hellip; even if you manually restore the original value:
+Once you've changed an entity, it's in a changed state ... even if you manually restore the original value:

     var oldDescription = todo.Description(); // assume existing "Unchanged" entity
     todo.Description("Something new"); // entityState becomes "Modified"